alchemy-fr/resource-component/README.md

 ## Installation

 The only supported installation method is via [Composer](https://getcomposer.org).
-Run the following command to require Zippy in your project:
+Run the following command to require the package in your project:

 ```
 composer require alchemy/resource-component